 (38) Additional Terms.

 Payment Order of Items – The law permits us to pay items (such as checks or draft(s) drawn on your account in any order.
 To assist you in handling your account with us, we are providing you with the following information regarding how we process the items that you write.
 When processing items drawn on your account we pay ATM and Debit Card transactions first in chronological order, checks that you have written are paid in check number order, and all other transactions are paid from the lowest amount to the highest amount.
-If any item is presented without sufficient funds in your account to pay it, we may, at our discretion, pay the item (creating an overdraft) or return the item (NSF).
-The amounts of the overdraft and NSF fees are disclosed elsewhere.
+If any item is presented without sufficient funds in your account to pay it, we may, at our discretion, pay the item (creating an overdraft) or return the item (Non-Sufficient Funds [NSF] fees apply in both cases).
+The amounts of the NSF fees are disclosed elsewhere.

 Account Organization – We may have organized your account in a non-traditional way.
 These accounts consist of two subaccounts.
 One of the subaccounts is a transaction subaccount (e.g., a checking subaccount).
 You will transact business on this subaccount.
 The other is a non-transaction subaccount (e.g., a savings account).
 You cannot directly access the non-transaction subaccount, but you agree that we may automatically, without a specific request from you, initiate individual transfers of funds between subaccounts from time to time at no cost to you.
 This account organization will not change the amount of federal deposit insurance available to you, your available balance, the information on your periodic statements, or the interest calculation, if this is an interest-bearing account.
 You will not see any difference between the way your account operates and the way a traditionally organized account operates, but this organization make us more efficient and keeps costs lower.